See scenarios for how much forex day traders can make based on their win rate, risk/reward, position size, and number of trades.

 Then deduct your commission costs on 120 transactions (60 trades).
 Commissions are discussed in detail below.

 Using this strategy, a trader could make 30% in a month on the capital they have in their account.
 This is a monthly result because the total trades for the month were used in the calculation.
 This is possible because leverage is being used extensively.
-This is discussed in the section below.
+This is also discussed in the sections below.

 This can easily be tweaked to accommodate other results.